fb pixel

 “Remembering Forgetting: Graphic Lives at the End of the Line.”
 Life Writing Outside the Lines: Gender and Genre in the Americas, edited by Eva C. Karpinski and Ricia Anne Chansky, Routledge, 2020, pp. 169-189.

 “Untangling the Graphic Power of Tangles: A Story about Alzheimer’s, My Mother and Me.”
-Canadian Graphic: Picturing Life Narratives, edited by Candida Rifkind and Linda Warley, Wifrid Laurier UP, 2016, pp. 45-74.
-(Canadian Graphic was awarded the 2016 Gabrielle Roy Prize, which honours the best book of Canadian literary criticism written in English.)
+Canadian Graphic: Picturing Life Narratives, edited by Candida Rifkind and Linda Warley, Wilfrid Laurier UP, 2016, pp. 45-74.
+(Canadian Graphic was awarded the 2016 Gabrielle Roy Prize.)